example42/Example42-tutorials/slides/PuppetTutorial/05_Configuration.md

 All configuration options can be overriden by command-line options.

-A very common option used when you want to see immediately the effect of a Puppet run (it's actually the combination of: --onetime, --verbose, --ignorecache, --no-daemonize, --no-usecacheonfailure, --detailed-exit-codes, --no-splay, and --show_diff):
+A very common option used when we want to see immediately the effect of a Puppet run (it's actually the combination of: --onetime, --verbose, --ignorecache, --no-daemonize, --no-usecacheonfailure, --detailed-exit-codes, --no-splay, and --show_diff):

     puppet agent --test # Can be abbreviate to -t